Canadian Police Entrance Exams (Guide)

 What Are Canadian Police Entrance Exams?

-Canadian police entrance exams evaluate whether an applicant has the cognitive ability, judgment, writing skills, and decision-making needed for modern policing roles in Canada.
+Canadian police entrance exams evaluate whether an applicant has the cognitive ability, judgment, writing skills, and decision-making required for modern policing roles in Canada.

-Although each agency uses its own exam format, all tests share one purpose:
+Although each agency uses a slightly different format, all tests share one purpose:

 These exams are used by: